 Design for a challenging natural environment

 The ambition is to become a world-class port city, the premier hub for the Black Sea Coast and a significant driver of the regional economy.
+The masterplan needs to protect the existing biodiversity and promote accessibility to the surrounding countryside and wildlife while mitigating air and noise pollution from its industry activities.

 A vibrant green polycentric city